Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Introduction

-In previous works, weak non-Hermiticity was considered in the microscopic limit, leading to two specific values of $\alpha=1$ and $\alpha=1/3$ for the bulk \cite{FKS,FKS2}, respectively edge scaling \cite{Bender} of the spectrum, with $\gamma=1$, respectively $\gamma=2/3$.
-This microscopic limit was shown to be universal \cite{ACV,ABender}.
+{In subsection \ref{subsec:weaknH} we present our second main result, generalizing the concept of weak non-Hermiticity regime introduced by Fyodorov, Khoruzhenko, and Sommers on a microscopic scale \cite{FKS,FKS2}.
+Here, the non-Hermiticity parameter $\tau=1-\kappa n^{-\alpha}$ is rescaled, with fixed $\kappa>0$ as in \cite{FKS,FKS2}, in the vicinity of $\tau\to1$, the Hermitian limit.
+In addition, the scaling of the test function $f(n^\gamma z)$ is parametrized by a second parameter $\gamma>0$, where we will focus on the origin region.
+This offers the possibility to attain various limiting regimes, depending on a relation between $\alpha$ and $\gamma$ in a continuous range of parameters $0<\alpha,\gamma<1$.
+We obtain an interpolation between the variance of the GUE and the Ginibre ensemble on a mesoscopic scale (Theorem \ref{thm:VarSgamma>delta}) and obtain a CLT for $\alpha=\gamma$ (Theorem \ref{thm:GFF}).
+In previous works, weak non-Hermiticity was only considered in the microscopic limit, leading to two specific values of $\alpha=1$ and $\alpha=1/3$ for the bulk \cite{FKS,FKS2}, respectively edge scaling \cite{Bender} of the spectrum, with $\gamma=1$, respectively $\gamma=2/3$.
+These microscopic limits were shown to be universal \cite{ACV,ABender}.
 Recent works on this aspect of weak non-Hermiticity include \cite{AmBy}, and a related, almost circular regime at weak non-unitarity \cite{BS}, choosing the same specific values for $\alpha=\gamma=1$ in the microscopic limit.
-Here, when studying the variance also in the mesoscopic regime, we will find that different scaling regimes are possible, depending on the relation between $\alpha$ and $\gamma$ in a continuous range of parameters $0<\alpha,\gamma<1$.
-A weak non-Hermiticity regime where the horizontal and vertical part of the variables is scaled differently, was recently considered in \cite{CrFyWu}.
+A weak non-Hermiticity regime where the horizontal and vertical part of the variables is scaled differently, was recently considered in \cite{CrFyWu}. }

-Let us mention some further literature especially for non-Hermitian random matrices on the fluctuations of linear statistics and central limit theorems.
-For a recent overview including one and two dimensions we refer to \cite{PeterVar} by Forrester and references therein.
-Based on his predictions \cite{Peter}, several extensions of the proof by Rider and Virag \cite{RiVi} for the complex Ginibre ensemble which is Gaussian have been considered.
-These contain random normal matrices \cite{AmHeMa2,AmHeMa}, including non-rotationally invariant potentials \cite{AC}, non-Hermitian Wigner matrices \cite{CES,CES2,BCH} and the two-dimensional Coulomb gas at general inverse temperature $\beta$ \cite{LS,BBNY}.
-However, while all these results are at strong non-Hermiticity, we will focus mainly on the interpolation at weak non-Hermiticity.